EMORY ATHLETIC FACTS

 - Emory is just one of 10 schools in the nation--others include Stanford, Duke, Johns Hopkins, Washington University, the University of Southern California, UCLA, MIT, Virginia and Chicago -- to place in the top 10 in the NACDA Directors' Cup for best all-around athletics program (5th in 2018-19) and among the top 25 annual of best national universities (21st).

-- From 1987-88 through the end of the 2018-19 academic year, Emory has captured a total of 202 UAA team championships.
-During 2018-19, the following teams won conference championships: volleyball, men's basketball, men's swimming and diving, women's swimming and diving, golf, softball, men's tennis and women's tennis.
+- From 1987-88 through the end of the 2019-20 academic year, Emory has captured a total of 206 UAA team championships.
+During 2019-20, the following teams won conference championships: volleyball, men's basketball, men's swimming and diving, and women's swimming and diving.

 - Emory has won a total of 27 Division III national championships.
 The women's swimming and diving team leads the way with 12 national titles (2005, 2006, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019) while the women's tennis team claims seven crowns (1996, 2003, 2004, 2005, 2006, 2014, 2016).
 The Eagles' men's tennis program has captured five national titles (2003, 2006, 2012, 2017, 2019), the volleyball team two national championship (2008, 2018) and the men's swimming and diving program one national crown (2017).

-- Emory has finished among the top 10 Division III programs in the Director's Cup in 18 of the last 19 years.
+- Prior to 2019-20, Emory had finished among the top 10 Division III programs in the Director's Cup in 18 of the previous 19 years.
 The Director's Cup honors institutions maintaining a broad-based athletic program, achieving success in many sports, both men's and women's.
-In 2018-19, the Eagles placed fifth out of 334 schools that scored points.
+In 2018-19, the Eagles placed fifth out of 334 schools that scored points (there were no Directors' Cup standings for 2019-20 due to COVID-19 pandemic).